cosmos/sdk-tutorials/academy/2-main-concepts/ibc-token-lifecycle.md

 <!-- TODO: insert flow diagram --->

 1. On-chain logic: Can be a Cosmos SDK Module or a smart contract (depending on which chain the component runs on).
 Each chain needs a component that can lock tokens in an escrow-like container and send a message to the bridge.
 In the reverse, it needs to receive instructions and release collateral.
-2. The Oracle: An Oracle is a highly-awailable logical singleton.
+2. The Oracle: An Oracle is a highly-available logical singleton.
 High-availability implies that the *implementation* usually consists of many redundant components.
 An Oracle must follow a strict protocol that strongly discourages misbehaviour.
 After all, an Oracle malfunction could dilute the supply of a token with serious, deleterious effects on projects exposed to this risk.

+Together, the two sides of the on-chain logic and the Oracle form a bridge.
+Prior to the Inter-blockchain Protocol (IBC) it was not possible to generalize a bridge solution that would connect any chain to any other chain or allow assets to flow freely between them.
+While non-Cosmos chains do indeed require customized implementation in order to become compatible, Cosmos' bridge solution presents the architecture to make this possible.
+The Gravity bridge is one such implementation that connects Ethereum ERC20 tokens with the Cosmos blockchains.

 ## Cosmos' Oracle solution